ResearchObject/ro-crate/docs/in-use/index.md

 ### Modern PARADISEC

-[Modern PARADISEC](https://arkisto-platform.github.io/case-studies/paradisec/) demonstrates the use of RO-Crate to describe the collections and items and store those items within an OCFL system.
+[Modern PARADISEC](https://arkisto-platform.github.io/case-studies/paradisec/) demonstrates the use of RO-Crate to describe the collections and items.
 The demonstrator includes an elastic search service and a webserver but the key feature is that the it keeps working with only the filesystem and a webserver.

 ### UTS Research Data Repository